Natural Sources of Methane Emission

 CO2 + 4H2 → CH4 + 2H2O

-Methane generally prepared by heating a 1:3 chemical composition of sodium acetate and soda-lime or reduction of methyl iodide with dissolving metals or by strong base lithium aluminum hydride.
+Methane is generally prepared by heating a 1:3 chemical composition of sodium acetate and soda-lime or reduction of methyl iodide with dissolving metals or by strong base lithium aluminum hydride.
 CH3COONa + (NaOH + CaO) → CH4 + Na2CO3

-The organic compound methane (CH4) also prepared by hydrolysis of inorganic solid like aluminum carbide or Grignard reagent (methyl magnesium iodide) by water solution.
+The organic compound methane (CH4) is also prepared by hydrolysis of inorganic solid like aluminum carbide or Grignard reagent (methyl magnesium iodide) by water solution.
 Al4C3 + 12H2O → 3CH4 + 4Al(OH)3.

 Physical and Chemical Properties

 At normal temperature, methane (CH4) is a colorless, odorless, non-poisonous gaseous, flammable substances with a boiling point = -164°C and a melting point -184°C in 760 mmHg.
 This gas is less soluble in water but more soluble in organic solvents (alcohol and ether).
 Therefore, 100 ml of water used to dissolve about 5 ml of CH4 gas at 20°C. In chemistry, the thermodynamics combustion of the methane (CH4) compound gives non- luminous flame in air or oxygen by forming carbon dioxide and water.

 The natural gas explodes violently when mixed with air (oxygen) which causes the explosion in coal mines, where methane is known as fire-damp.
 On catalytic oxidation, it produces methanol and formaldehyde with decreasing the oxidation number of the carbon atom.
 But when a mixture of methane and oxygen passing through the element copper tube at 100 atm pressure and 200°C temperature produced the chemical compound methanol.

 Uses of Methane Gas in Everyday Life